apache/kudu/docs/design-docs/raft-remote-bootstrap.md

-If the leader gets back a `DOES_NOT_EXIST` or `DELETED` tablet status, it will repeatedly attempt to "auto-vivify" the tablet on the follower by sending a StartRemoteBootstrap RPC to the follower.
+If the leader gets back a `DOES_NOT_EXIST` or `DELETED` tablet status, it will repeatedly attempt to "auto-vivify" the tablet on the follower by sending a StartTabletCopy RPC to the follower.

-On the follower, the `StartRemoteBootstrap` RPC is idempotent w.r.t. repeated RPC requests from the leader and has logic to create a tablet if it doesn't yet exist.
+On the follower, the `StartTabletCopy` RPC is idempotent w.r.t. repeated RPC requests from the leader and has logic to create a tablet if it doesn't yet exist.
 Roughly:

 ```
-StartRemoteBootstrap(from, to, tablet, current_state, last_opid_in_log = NULL):
+StartTabletCopy(from, to, tablet, current_state, last_opid_in_log = NULL):
   if (to != self.uuid): ERR_INVALID_NAME
   if (this.tablet.state == COPYING): ERR_ALREADY_BOOTSTRAPPING
   if (this.tablet.state != current_state): ERR_ILLEGAL_STATE